strike65/SwiftyStats/README.md

 > It is a framework that is regularly developed and has been created out of passion rather than necessity.

 # New in version 1.1.7
-* some less typos
+* fewer typos
-* parameters for Poisson and Binomial distribution
+* parameters for Poisson and Binomial distributions
 * refactoring

 # Important